CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fd_filestat_set_times.fst_flags" name="fd_filestat_set_times.fst_flags"></a><code>[\_\_wasi\_fstflags\_t](#fstflags) <strong>fst\_flags</strong></code>

-    A bitmask indicating which timestamps have to be adjusted.
+    A bitmask indicating which timestamps to adjust.

 ### <a href="#fd_pread" name="fd_pread"></a>`__wasi_fd_pread()`

-Reads from a file descriptor, without using and updating the file descriptor's offset.
+Read from a file descriptor, without using and updating the file descriptor's offset.

 Note: This is similar to `preadv` in POSIX.